 - Diced hash browns – these are not the shredded hash browns, but the kind that are cubed and usually called “Southern style” or “country style.”

 - Condensed cream of chicken soup

-- Grated cheddar cheese – either mild or sharp works well.
+- Grated cheddar cheese – either mild or sharp cheddar cheese works well.

 - Corn flakes cereal

 How to Make Easy Funeral Potatoes Recipe

 This easy side dish takes about 10-15 minutes to prepare.

 - Preheat your oven to 350ºF.

 - Sauté the onion until soft and translucent.